leungmak/incubator-carbondata/docs/datamap/datamap.md

 All datamap except MV datamap (preaggregate/timeseries/lucene) is in this category.

-When user creates a datamap on the main table, system will immediately triger a datamap refresh automatically.
-It is triggered internaly by the system, and user does not need to issue REFRESH command
+When a user creates a datamap on the main table, system will immediately triger a datamap refresh automatically.
+It is triggered internally by the system, and the user does not need to issue REFRESH command.

 Afterwards, for every new data loading, system will immediatly trigger an incremental refresh on all related datamap created on the main table.
 The refresh is **incremental** based on Segment concept of Carbon.